lshift/diffa/release-notes/next.md

 * [266] - Fixed a caching bug in the space path lookup
 * [270] - Bug fix to Diffa as an adapter; presented users out of order.
 * [275] - Migration process may identify wrong schema in Oracle.
+* [277] - Report migration errors in the application log.

 ## Library Upgrades